yaels818/TraffiCode/README.md

 - good old-fashioned reverse parking ⚓
 - surprises ✨😉

-The game contains 10 different levels with increasing difficulty to keep things interesting and keep you in driving shape - <br>
+The game contains 10 different levels with increasing difficulty to keep things interesting and keep you in driving shape.

-in each level the cars and pedestrians will either increase in numbers or in speed, forcing you to adapt and get increasingly better too. <br>
+Each level the cars and pedestrians will either increase in numbers or in speed, forcing you to adapt and get increasingly better too! <br>

 --------------------------
 For more details about the game and the development process, <br>